ashwin1596/purchase_planner/README.md

-# Purchase Planner: Collaborative Shopping Intelligence
+# Purchase Planner: Personalized Shopping Intelligence

 A full-stack web application for managing and planning purchases, built with the MERN stack (MongoDB, Express.js, React.js, Node.js) and containerized with Docker.